 You could have a fantastic, state-of-the-art funnel, but you won’t see much benefit if you’ve worked out the numbers you need to get the desired result.

 Think ahead.
 Educate yourself on industry conversion benchmarks.

 What kind of results is it sensible to expect?
 How is your funnel performing in comparison to those benchmarks?
 And are you getting the kind of ROI required to justify it?

-If you’re ready to give this area of your business the attention it deserves, we’ve got a few recommendations for you.
+If you’re ready to give this area of your business the attention it deserves, we have a few recommendations.

 Evan Miller Calculator — Helps you to understand statistics, evaluate hypotheses, and calculate the required sample size for achieving a desired result.

-It’s easy to get lost on the latest «Secret Tactic for getting 275,2X conversion rates OMGGG!!!» being published on every internet marketing blog out there.
+It’s easy to get lost in the latest “Secret Tactic for getting 275.2X conversion rates OMGGG!!!” being published on every internet marketing blog out there.

-Yes, experimenting with UX auto-messaging, changing the location of buttons, tweaking the colors and other tricks, can boost your conversion.
-But if you get too hung up on these things, they’ll eat up a TON of your time, without adding any real value to your customers.
+Yes, experimenting with UX auto-messaging, changing the location of buttons, tweaking the colors, and other tricks can boost your conversion.
+But if you get too hung up on these things, they’ll consume a TON of your time without adding any real value to your customers.

 The truth is that principles are more important than tactics.
 And if the foundation is wrong, no amount of changing button color/location will make it right.